anyscale/templates/templates/fine-tune-llm_v2/README.md

 ## What is LLMForge?

 LLMForge is a library that implements a collection of design patterns that use Ray, RayTrain, and RayData in combination with other open-source libraries (e.g. Deepspeed, 🤗 Huggingface accelerate, transformers, etc.) to provide an easy to use library for fine-tuning LLMs.
-In addition to these design patterns, it offers tight integrations with the Anyscale platform, such as model registery, streamlined deployment, observability, Anyscale's job submission, etc.
+In addition to these design patterns, it offers tight integrations with the Anyscale platform, such as model registry, streamlined deployment, observability, Anyscale's job submission, etc.

 ### Configurations